frkatona/ObsidianSync/LD 58 - Collector.md

 	- [ ] anvil drop
 - kid
 	- need new anim for interact w/ player?
+- Josh wants some paintings on the walls
 ---
 ### audio to-do
 - music